n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.embeddingsgooglepalm.md

 You can find authentication information for this node [here](/integrations/builtin/credentials/google/googlepalm/).
 ///
 /// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/embeddings-google-palm/){:target=_blank .external-link} page.
+For usage examples and templates to help you get started, refer to n8n's [Google PaLM integrations](https://n8n.io/integrations/embeddings-google-palm/){:target=_blank .external-link} page.
 ///

 ## Node parameters

-/// note | Models
-Models are dynamically loaded from the Google PaLM API and you will only see the models available to your account.
+**Model**: the model to use to generate the embedding. n8n dynamically loads models from the Google PaLM API and you will only see the models available to your account.
-///
-* Model

 ## Node reference